Dr. Ana Pujols McKee

 EVP, CMO, Chief Diversity, Equity and Inclusion OfficerCompany: The Joint Commission

 Role: Session Presenter

 Dr. McKee holds a bachelor’s degree in psychology from the State University of New York at Binghamton and a medical degree from Hahnemann Medical College and Hospital in Philadelphia.
 She completed her residency at Presbyterian Medical Center in Philadelphia, and is board certified in internal medicine.
-Dr. McKee was named as one of Modern Healthcare’s 2014 and 2020 Top 25 Minority Executives in Healthcare.
+Ana was named as one of the Modern Healthcare Top 25 Minority Executives in Healthcare in 2014 and 2020.